 When cancer is present in the cervix, the most common symptom is abnormal bleeding.
 Bleeding may start and stop between regular menstrual periods, or it may occur after sexual intercourse.
 Abnormal vaginal discharge is another symptom.
 Pain is NOT an early warning sign of the disease.
 These symptoms are not sure signs of cancer.
 Seek medical advice if any of these symptoms develop.

-Do I need to have cervical smear tests if I have had a hysterectomy?
+Do I need to have cervical screening tests if I have had a hysterectomy?

 Cervical smear tests may be discontinued after a total hysterectomy (removal of the uterus and cervix), unless the surgery was performed for cervical pre-invasive or invasive cancer or other uterine cancers.
-Women who have had a partial hysterectomy with the cervix remaining should continue to have routine cervical smear tests.
-Check with your doctor to determine if you still need cervical smear tests.
+Women who have had a partial hysterectomy with the cervix remaining should continue to have routine cervical screening tests.
+Check with your doctor to determine if you still need cervical screening tests.

-Do I still need a smear test if I've had the HPV vaccination?
+Do I still need a cervical screening test if I've had the HPV vaccination?

 Yes.
 Women who've had the HPV jab are advised to continue accepting invitations for cervical screening as the vaccination will not prevent all types of cervical cancer.